A partial defense of algebraic relationalism: Cases for Algebraicism

 But why should we consider such a theory?
 To begin with, the simplicity and naturalness of obtaining derivatives are considered an advantage of the algebraic framework among algebraic geometricists.
 But a more important conceptual advantage is that this provides a simple way of interpreting vectorial quantities metaphysically (Chen [2022]; see also Weatherson [2006]).
 In the standard framework, it is puzzling whether a vector (such as an electric field value) at a spatial point is intrinsic to a point or not.
 It would be bizarre for an extensionless and directionless point to contain a quantity with spatial direction, so a vector should be considered extrinsic to a point.
-But then we would be endorse a metaphysics that commits to fundamentally extrinsic properties which is considered undesirable.
-The problem multiplies when we consider the nature of tangent spaces in especially curved spacetime.
+But then we would be endorse a metaphysics that commits to fundamentally extrinsic properties, which is standardly considered undesirable.
+The problem multiplies when we consider the nature of tangent spaces in curved spacetime.
 With infinitesimal regions, we can simply say that a vector is intrinsic to an infinitesimal region, and can be understood as an infinitesimal part of a scalar field or a vector field.

-Finally, I want to point out a more general lesson from this case: the formal duality between the geometric category and the algebraic category does not mean that the corresponding geometric theory and the algebraic theory are equivalent.
-There is---or so I shall argue---a clear sense that the algebraic category or theory in this case is more fundamental than the geometric counterpart.
-As I have explained, nilpotent algebras are entirely natural and well-behaved quotient algebras in the algebraic category.
-In contrast, their dual objects do not have any intrinsic descriptions (unless we are willing to abandon classical logic).
-To describe the geometric category or reason with it, we have to appeal to the algebraic category, which is exactly what I have been doing so far (see Footnote \ref{derivative} for example).
-We may consider this result as that the morphisms in a category can have a natural direction, in which case its dual category is less fundamental.
+Finally, I want to point out a more general lesson from this case, although a more detailed discussion needs a separate treatise: the formal duality between the geometric category and the algebraic category does not mean that the corresponding geometric theory and the algebraic theory are equivalent.
+There is a clear sense that the algebraic category or theory in this case is more primitive or fundamental than the geometric counterpart, namely the sense that the description of the latter category is dependent on the former.
+As I have explained, nilpotent algebras are natural and well-behaved quotient algebras in the algebraic category.
+In contrast, their dual objects do not have any intrinsic descriptions (unless we are willing to abandon classical logic) but described externally by reversing the arrows pointing to and from nilpotent algebras.
+To reason with the geometric category, we have to appeal to the algebraic category, which is exactly what I have been doing so far (see Footnote \ref{derivative} for example).
+Thus, while it is true that every category has a dual category, it is often the case that one of these categories is more fundamental than the other if it has a (more) viable intrinsic description, and thereby more eligible for a realistic interpretation.